oliburt/sockets-messenger-backend/README.md

 # Sockets-Chat

 Sockets chat is an instant messaging app.
 As a user you can view and message public Chatrooms or create your own.
 You can also directly message other users as a direct message which is private to the two people involved.
-This repo is only for the backe end of the application.
+This repo is only for the back end of the application.
 You can find the front-end here: [Frontend-Repo](https://github.com/oliburt/sockets-messenger-frontend)

 Here is a link to a live (frontend) version: [Demo](https://s-chat-app-frontend.herokuapp.com/)